arthurr-chase/grey-be-task/SOLUTION.md

 3.  **File Service Prepares for Upload**: The **File Service** creates a new metadata record in DynamoDB with a `PENDING` status.
 It then requests a secure, time-limited pre-signed URL from **Amazon S3**.
 4.  **Client Uploads File**: The **File Service** returns the pre-signed URL and a unique `file_id` to the client.
 The client application uses this URL to upload the receipt image directly to **S3**.
 This offloads the bandwidth-intensive work from our services.
 5.  **User Creates Transaction**: While the file is uploading in the background, the user fills in the transaction details (e.g., "Office Supplies," $50).
 Once the upload is complete, the client has the `file_id`.
 The user submits the form.
 6.  **Ledger Service Records Transaction**: The client sends a `POST` request to the `/transactions` endpoint.
-The request body contains the description, the debit/credit entries, and the `file_id` of the attached receipt.
+The request body now contains the description, the debit/credit entries, and an array of `file_ids` of the attached receipt(s).
 The **API Gateway** routes this to the **Ledger Service**.
-7.  **Atomicity is Key**: The **Ledger Service** performs the entire operation within a single PostgreSQL database transaction.
-It validates that debits equal credits, creates the transaction record, creates the associated entries, and updates the account balances.
-If any step fails, the entire database transaction is rolled back, ensuring data integrity.
-It also stores the `file_id` with the transaction.
+7.  **Atomicity and Events**: The **Ledger Service** performs the entire operation within a single PostgreSQL database transaction.
+It validates that debits equal credits, creates the transaction record, creates the associated entries, updates account balances, and inserts records into the `transaction_files` table to link the file(s).
+If any step fails, the entire database transaction is rolled back.
+Upon a successful commit, it publishes a `transaction.created` event to the message queue.
 8.  **Asynchronous File Processing**: When the file upload to **S3** completes (Step 4), S3 automatically sends an event notification to a **Message Queue** (like SQS or Kafka).
 9.  **File Validation**: The **File Service** has a worker that consumes messages from this queue.
 Upon receiving the notification, it downloads the file from S3 (or accesses it), validates its content (e.g., runs a virus scan, confirms it's a valid image), and optionally generates thumbnails.
-10. **Finalize Status**: After successful processing, the **File Service** updates the file's metadata record in DynamoDB, changing the status from `PENDING` to `COMPLETED`.
-If processing fails, it's marked as `FAILED`.
+10. **Finalize File Status**: After successful processing, the **File Service** updates the file's metadata record in DynamoDB, changing the status from `PENDING` to `COMPLETED`.
+11. **Asynchronous Link Update**: The **File Service** also consumes the `transaction.created` event from the message queue.
+When it receives this event, it updates the corresponding file metadata records in its own database (DynamoDB) to include the `transaction_id`, completing the link.
-11. **Notifications (Optional)**: The **File Service** can publish another event (e.g., `file_processed`) to the message queue, which can be consumed by a **Notification Service** to inform the user that their receipt is successfully attached and processed.
+12. **Notifications (Optional)**: The **File Service** can publish another event (e.g., `file_processed`) to the message queue, which can be consumed by a **Notification Service** to inform the user that their receipt is successfully attached and processed.

 This flow effectively decouples the file handling from the core financial transaction logic, improving scalability and user experience.
 The user gets a fast response for the transaction creation while heavy file processing happens asynchronously.